Permission System

 File Shares (FSHR Actions)

-The recipient gets Confirmation status and must accept the share.
-Once accepted, the file appears in their file list with the granted access level.
+The recipient gets Confirmation status and must accept the share, after which the file appears in their listing with the granted level.

 Scoped Access Tokens

-Access tokens can include a scope field that limits access to specific resources:
+Access tokens can carry a scope that limits them to a single resource (used by share links):

 Role-Based File Access (Communities)

-For files owned by a community (tenant), user roles determine access:
+For files owned by a community (a file whose owner is the tenant), member roles determine access:

 • leader, moderator, contributor → Write access